Surgeon Lieut. Colonel William Hamilton Broun (1854 – 1937)

 The photograph above is a group portrait of Lord Connemara and the Viceroy, circa 1885.
-Briggs is listed as being one of the sitters, but we have yet to identify him.
-A description of the photograph is given as
+Briggs is listed as one of the sitters (third from the left, behind Captain Henderson).
+A description of the photograph is

 Sir Steuart Bayley (1836-1925); Lady Dufferin; Lord Connemara (1827-1902); The Viceroy of India, Frederick Hamilton, 1st Marquess of Dufferin (1826-1902); Lady Susan Georgiana Bourke, Baroness Connemara (d.
 1898); Lady Helen Blackwood and Lady Eva Wyndham Quin.
 They are amongst thirty-one sitters photographed outside a large house together with officers of the Indian Army.

 Details of the photograph includes a list of the subjects.
-One of them is his future wife Lady Susan Georgiana Bourke (born Broun-Ramsay).
+Briggs is there, and so too is his future wife Lady Susan Georgiana Bourke (born Broun-Ramsay).

 RAMM would like to thank the Royal Collection Trust.

 Briggs was a witness in the 1890 divorce proceedings of Baron Connemara from his wife Lady Susan Georgina Bourke.
 Due to this situation, Briggs was forced to retire from the army.
 He was reinstated in 1893 without loss of rank but retired again later the same year.
 In 1894, Briggs married Lady Broun and adopted the name of Broun by deed poll.